inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 ## Level 3: The attribute with the very unfortunate name - `side_effect`

 Every `Mock` object can be instantiated with a `side_effect` attribute.
 This attribute is useful in 3 types of situations and only one of them can honestly be called a side effect.
-Unfortunately, the lamentable name makes developers miss how versatile and convenience its underlying functionality actually is.
+Unfortunately, the lamentable name makes developers miss how versatile and convenient its underlying functionality actually is.

 #### `side_effect` as an iterator

 We have a remote call to Slack where we fetch all channels of some Slack workspace.
-But Slack's API is in it's Nth version and has thus the annoying, but very sensible, limitation built-in which permits us to only fetch 100 channels at a time.
+But Slack's API is in its Nth version and has thus the annoying, but very sensible, limitation built-in which permits us to only fetch 100 channels at a time.
 To get the 101st channel we have to make a new GET request with the pagination cursor we received in the last request.
 Here is the code:

 ```python
 def fetch_one_page_of_slack_channels(cursor=None):